-- Via email at: infoCDBG@vivienda.pr.gov

-- Online at: www.cdbg-dr.pr.gov, via the Contact Form available in the "Citizen Participation" Contact Section of the website
+- E-mail: infoCDBG@vivienda.pr.gov - Online: www.cdbg-dr.pr.gov, via the Contact Form available in the "Citizen Participation" Contact Section of the website - Postal mail: Puerto Rico CDBG-DR Program P.O.
+Box 21365 San Juan, PR 00928-1365

-- In writing at:

-Puerto Rico CDBG-DR Program

-P.O.
-Box 21365

-San Juan, PR 00928-1365

-23.10 Anti-Fraud, Waste, and/or Abuse
+24.10 Anti-Fraud, Waste, Abuse or Mismanagement

-PRDOH, as grantee, is committed to the responsible management of CDBG-DR funds by being a good advocate of the resources while maintaining a comprehensive policy for preventing, detecting, reporting and rectifying fraud, waste and/or abuse.
+PRDOH, as grantee, is committed to the responsible management of CDBG-DR funds by being a good advocate of the resources while maintaining a comprehensive policy for preventing, detecting, reporting and rectifying fraud, waste, abuse, or mismanagement.

-Pursuant to 83 FR 40314, PRDOH implements adequate measures to detect and prevent fraud, waste, and abuse in all programs administered with CDBG-DR funds as well as encourages any individual who is aware or suspects any kind of conduct or activity that may be considered an act of fraud, waste and/or abuse, regarding the CDBG-DR Program, to report such acts to the CDBG-DR Internal Audit Office, directly to the Office of Inspector General (OIG) at HUD, or any local or federal law enforcement agency.
+Pursuant to 83 FR 40314, PRDOH implements adequate measures to detect and prevent fraud, waste, abuse, or mismanagement in all programs administered with CDBG-DR funds as well as encourages any individual who is aware or suspects any kind of conduct or activity that may be considered an act of fraud, waste, abuse, or mismanagement, regarding the CDBG-DR Program, to report such acts to the CDBG-DR Internal Audit Office, directly to the Office of Inspector General (OIG) at HUD, or any local or federal law enforcement agency.

-The Anti-Fraud, Waste and/or Abuse Policy (AFWA Policy) is established to prevent, detect and report any acts of fraud, waste and/or abuse of CDBG-DR funds.
-This policy applies to any allegations or irregularities, either known or suspected, that could be considered acts of fraud, waste and/or abuse, involving any citizen, previous, current or potential applicant, beneficiary, consultant, contractor, employee, partner, provider, subrecipient, supplier, and/or vendor under the CDGB-DR Program.
+The Anti-Fraud, Waste, Abuse, or Mismanagement Policy (AFWAM Policy) is established to prevent, detect and report any acts, known or suspected, of fraud, waste, abuse, or mismanagement of CDBG-DR funds.
+This Policy applies to any allegations or irregularities, either known or suspected, that could be considered acts of fraud, waste, abuse, or mismanagement, involving any citizen, previous, current or potential applicant, beneficiary, consultant, contractor, employee, partner, provider, subrecipient, supplier, and/or vendor under the CDGB-DR Program.